|Approved by||Senate, 24 June 2015|

-(c) In response to misconduct in a doctoral degree, the Deputy Vice-Chancellor (Research and Enterprise) may include educational responses from 7(a) above and/or impose one of the penalties provided for under the Academic statute, such as:
+(c) In response to misconduct in a doctoral degree, the Deputy Vice-Chancellor (Research and Enterprise) may include educational responses from 8(a) above and/or impose one of the penalties provided for under the Academic statute, such as:

 i. resubmission of the work affected by the complaint, either fully or in part

 (d) In response to Level Three misconduct, including extremely serious misconduct in a doctoral degree, any appropriate penalties or responses provided for under the Academic Statute, including those listed under clauses 8(a), 8(b) and 8(c), may be imposed by the relevant authority or by the Vice-Chancellor.
 In addition, the Vice-Chancellor may direct that the student be excluded from the University permanently or for such period as the Vice-Chancellor may determine.

 (e) The Head of the relevant Department shall be responsible for ensuring that any educational requirements as detailed under 8(a) are completed.
 Failure to satisfactorily complete such requirements shall be reported to the Manager of Student Administration.
 This may entail: